nhancio/idigitalmind/README.md

 # iDigitalMind Website

-A modern, responsive website for iDigitalMind - Australian digital transformation and AI consultancy.
+A modern, responsive website for iDigitalMind - Australian AI transformation and AI consultancy.

 ## 🚀 Features